crazymykl/zoom-zone/README.md

 {{/zoom-zone}}
 ```

+The component will yield itself as the first argument to its block if one is specified.

 The following properties are supported in the `zoom-zone` component

 | Property         | Read | Write | Default            | Purpose